Alex is established as one of the most successful players of her generation in women’s soccer - with success at national and international level.

 Not just a player

 Alex has other skills; she’s written a book about four soccer players which made the New York Times bestseller list.
 She’s starred in a film, and has developed successful social media channels.
 In 2019 she announced that she was expecting her first child, and trained until late in the pregnancy.
-After giving birth she played on loan in England for Tottenham.
+After giving birth she played on loan in England for Tottenham, and returned to the US national team.

 Of course, soccer is her primary focus, and she’s looking forward to the 2023 World Cup.